yohgaki/validate-php-scr/README.md

 var_dump($request_headers, $request_headers_orig);
 ```

-OWASP TOP 10 A10:2017 requires to validate all inputs.
+[OWASP TOP 10 A10:2017](https://www.owasp.org/index.php/Top_10-2017_A10-Insufficient_Logging%26Monitoring) requires to validate all inputs.
 Although you are better to do stricter validations against headers, this validation is OWASP TOP 10 A10:2017 compliant HTTP request header validation.

-## Application "INPUT" and "BUSINESS LOGIC" data validation basics
+## Application "INPUT" and "BUSINESS LOGIC" Data Validation Basics

 Application INPUT data validation and BUSINESS LOGIC data validation are **2 different validations**.